NoteDance/Note-documentation/README.md

 This module implements a separable convolutional layer, which can apply a depthwise convolution and a pointwise convolution to an input tensor and produce a feature map.
 The usage of this module is as follows:

 - First, create an instance of the separable_conv1d class, and specify the number of output filters, the kernel size, the depth multiplier, and other optional parameters such as input size, strides, padding mode, data format, dilation rate, weight initializer, bias initializer, activation function, use bias flag, and data type.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 The input tensor should be a three-dimensional tensor of shape [batch_size, length, channels], where batch_size is the number of samples in a batch, length is the dimension of the input sequence, and channels is the dimension of the input features.
-- The output method will return a tensor of shape [batch_size, new_length, filters], where new_length is the dimension of the output sequence after applying the convolution operation, and filters is the number of output filters.
+- Last, return a tensor of shape [batch_size, new_length, filters], where new_length is the dimension of the output sequence after applying the convolution operation, and filters is the number of output filters.

 For example: